noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 30/8/2021 19:18 **Andreu** follow to humiliate me.
 Because I have not a woman.
 Normal Andreu I'm victim of Mafia, Aristocracy and Vatican.
 Son of a bitch you are a fucking service you cannot torture a citizens!

+- 30/8/2021 21:30 **Francesca** and **Aurora**: "How does you permit to speak about Mafia".
+Poor morons, Mafia is organized criminality, and I'm victim of.
+But now I know that behind nowadays and probably from decades, true father?, there are work by engineers and nobles.
+All of this nowadays is quoted in a fraudulent stock exchange.
+Incredible, a man loose is work and criminals got a lot of money all in front of...let me say, important people.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)